-Changes in civilian well-being as a

-• The Second Menu of Indicators examines the consequences from disruptions to water, sanitation and hygiene services, food security, environmental standards, and economic opportunity.
+- The First Menu of Indicators enables the systematic documentation of civilian casualties and injuries, as well as disruptions to the infrastructure of sustainable cities and communities, good health, and education. - The Second Menu of Indicators examines the consequences from disruptions to water, sanitation and hygiene services, food security, environmental standards, and economic opportunity.

-UNIDIR also developed a Factsheet to better understand the gendered impacts of explosive weapons in populated areas.5 Knowledge about the different risks and vulnerabilities faced by women, men, girls and boys can inform prevention and protection strategies as well as response and recovery efforts, including assistance to survivors.
+UNIDIR also developed a Factsheet to better understand the gendered impacts of explosive weapons in populated areas.
+Knowledge about the different risks and vulnerabilities faced by women, men, girls and boys can inform prevention and protection strategies as well as response and recovery efforts, including assistance to survivors.